Cosylab/autoparamDriver/docs/source/tutorial.rst

       return addr;
   }

+Notice that the "WORD" function only takes an address, the "BYTES" function takes and address and size, and the "INTR" function takes first the interrupt line, then the address to read a value from.

 This function is called with the string given in an ``INP`` or ``OUT`` field.
 Parsing the provided arguments is very simple in our case.
 Even so, this